-Education: B.E.
-Vanderbilt University; MBA, University of Virginia Darden School of Business
+Education: B.E., Chemical Engineering, Vanderbilt University; MBA, University of Virginia Darden School of Business

-Everette Fortner is executive director for professional development and adjunct faculty member at the Darden School of Business, University of Virginia.
+Everette Fortner is Associate Vice President, Career and Professional Development, head of the UVA Career Center, and adjunct faculty member at the Darden School of Business, University of Virginia.
 He joined Darden in 2003 after a 20-year career in consumer products marketing and management.
 He is a 1987 graduate of the Darden School.

 In 2012, Fortner launched a new career course entitled "Business Development for Career and Personal Success," which helps MBA students link the necessary skills of business development to their career management and career success.

-In addition to his work with students in their career pursuits, Fortner has focused much of his career at Darden expanding and building corporate relationships.
+In addition to his work with students in their career pursuits, Fortner focused much of his career at Darden expanding and building corporate relationships.
 In 2005, Fortner re-launched the Darden Corporate Advisory Board; increasing membership to 40+ companies and focusing their engagement beyond recruiting to all aspects of the program.
-The Darden Leadership Speaker Series, led by Fortner for the past five years, has engaged 30+ CEOs at Darden, helping align their business interests with the interests of Darden.
+The Darden Leadership Speaker Series, led by Fortner for five years, engaged 30+ CEOs at Darden during his tenure, helping align their business interests with the interests of Darden.
 In 2008, Fortner led the launch of the University of Virginia Investing Conference which now annually attracts 500+ investment professionals to the Darden grounds each fall.

-In 2012, Fortner partnered with Johnson & Johnson's subsidiary the Human Performance Institute to launch a new program for the full-time program called the Corporate Athlete.
+In 2012, Fortner partnered with a Johnson & Johnson's subsidiary, the Human Performance Institute, to launch a new program for the full-time program called the Corporate Athlete.
 Fortner taught the inaugural course and subsequent offerings to both students and staff.

-A native of Georgia, Fortner received a B.E. from Vanderbilt University School of Engineering in 1984 and a Master in Business Administration from Darden in 1987.
+A native of Georgia, Fortner received a B.E. in chemical engineering from Vanderbilt University School of Engineering in 1984 and a Master in Business Administration from Darden in 1987.
 Fortner worked as a sales manager with Frito Lay prior to business school.
 Post business school, Fortner spent 16 years in consumer products marketing and general management with Kraft, Nabisco and Dun & Bradstreet, including a two-year stint with Nabisco in Singapore.
-Fortner and his wife, Sally, have three children and reside in Crozet, Virginia.
+Fortner and his wife, Sally, have three children and two grandchildren and reside in Crozet, Virginia.